 If your adolescent or teenager has already been seen by a medical provider and you still have concerns, a clinical geneticist or doctor that specializes in connective tissue disorders may be able to provide further answers.
 He or she will conduct a thorough medical and family history, along with a physical exam that will evaluate for the different types of Ehlers-Danlos syndrome.
 With a confirmed diagnosis of EDS-HT, an individualized and comprehensive management plan can be developed to ultimately help your adolescent or teen attain a better quality of life.

 To learn more about our Connective Tissue Clinic, please visit this webpage, which also includes referral and wait list information.
-To request more information, fill out this online form.

-Editor’s note: we hosted a live event in August 2013, in which Drs.
+Editor’s note: We hosted a live event in August 2013, in which Drs.
 Neilson and Goldschneider answered questions from families related to Pain Management for Children with Ehlers-Danlos syndrome.
 You can watch the recording on YouTube.